Ashok0/EnderalVREssentials/README.md

 12. Revert the upper right dropdown bar back to "SKSE".
 13. You may need to re-run this process if you change your load order.

-### SkyVRaan Configuration
-SkyVRaan adds shimmering water effects to the game.
-SkyVRaan has been pre-configured with Wabbajack but the configuration process has been documented below for reference.
-This process should be run immediately after xLODGen/TexGen/DynDOLOD (if using xLODGen/TexGen/DynDOLOD).
-If you have installed a terrain LOD mod, disable any correpsonding .esm files when patching SkyVRaan as terrain LOD .esm files only need to be active when running xLODGen/TexGen.

-1. If you have updated Synthesis, you MUST remove files from older versions by removing the following folder:  C:\Users\ (My Username)\AppData\Local\Temp\Synthesis
-2. Close Mod Organizer 2 if open
-3. Create a blank Skyrim.ini file in C:\Users\ (Username)\Documents\My Games\Skyrim VR\
-4. Install .NET SDK 5.0 and remove any previously installed .NET runtimes.
-You can confirm .NET SDK 5.0 is properly installed by running the following from your command prompt:  dotnet --info
-5. Download Synthesis from [HERE](https://github.com/Mutagen-Modding/Synthesis/releases/) and extract it to a folder anywhere on your drive called \Synthesis\
-6. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to "Synthesis.exe" in the folder created in Step 5 and select "Open"
-7. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
-(If applicable, this option may not be available if your overwrite folder is already clean)
-8. Select Synthesis from upper right dropdown and click RUN
-9. Select Skyrim VR
-10. Select Git Repository (2nd icon in upper left)
-11. Search for SkyVRaan and select the "+" icon next to SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher
-12. Click RUN icon
-13. Wait for the utility to report "Completed" and close Synthesis.
-If Synthesis errors out when patching SkyVRaan, try the following:
-	- If you get a "Blocking Error", you may be using an outdated version of Synthesis.
-To fix this problem, perform the following steps.
-		-  Delete any files from C:\Users\ (Username)\AppData\Local\Temp\Synthesis
-		-  Download and run the latest version of Synthesis from Github [HERE](https://github.com/Mutagen-Modding/Synthesis/releases)
-	- Select SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher in the left hand bar and set "Mutagen" and "Synthesis" to "Latest".
-	- Click "Skyrim VR" in the top bar.
-Under Data Folder Location, enter the following path: C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data
-14. Right click on "Overwrite" and select "Create Mod".
-Enter a custom name i.e. Synthesis output and click OK.
-15. Tick "Synthesis output" in the left window pane and make sure "Synthesis.esp" is near the bottom of your Plugin load order and ticked in the right window pane.
-16. Revert the upper right dropdown bar back to "SKSE".
-17. You may need to re-run this process if you change your load order.

 ### xLODGen/TexGen/DynDOLOD

 DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.